 So far.

-And 32 years of our conversations: often political, often religious, sometimes family business, work-related, jokes & laughter, favorite TV shows, reenactor gatherings and historical discussions, stereo/musical sounds played, visits with friends, holidays, movie nights, Simply Dickens rehearsals, enjoying playing with our grandchildren, standing out front to watch 4th of July fireworks, food preparation and eating...you know, everyday life.
+And over 30 years of our conversations: often political, often religious, sometimes family business, work-related, jokes & laughter, favorite TV shows, reenactor gatherings and historical discussions, stereo/musical sounds played, visits with friends, holidays, movie nights, Simply Dickens rehearsals, enjoying playing with our grandchildren, standing out front to watch 4th of July fireworks, food preparation and eating...you know, everyday life.

 The great hall of the mid-18th century Daggett House.
+Imagine what those walls have heard! |

 Lots of changes have occurred in these many years we've lived here, aside from my ever-growing family.
 During the period when my mother moved in with us, and she was truly a God-send, for she was there for our kids, she sometimes would take them to school, pick them up from school, cared for them after school, and then, on her own, she did laundry, cooked meals, and sometimes even went shopping.
 Oh!
 There was never a dirty dish in the sink!
 "What---you want me to sit here and do nothing until I die?" she would say to me when I told her not to worry about cleaning.
 My sister reminded me that mom was raised to be a mom - she was born in the 1920s, lived through the depression-era 1930s, through the horrible 2nd World War in the early 1940s, married soon after the war had ended, and had children of her own.
 Being a grandma didn't change things.
 She still had that urge to care for her family.
 And that's what she did.